sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 -n, --noschedule Don \'t add workouts to calendar<br>
 -w, --noworkout  Don \'t add workouts to Garmin Connect (implicit --n --noschedule)<br>

+**Prerequisites**

+- Python 3.10.7 or higher
+- Garmin Connect account
+- Chrome 111.0.5563.147 or higher

+**Chrome extension "Share your Garmin Connect workout"** Uploading and scheduling a workout depends on the Chrome extension Share your Garmin Connect workout (https://chrome.google.com/webstore/detail/share-your-garmin-connect/kdpolhnlnkengkmfncjdbfdehglepmff).
+The in this repository included crx file can be outdated.
+In that case you can easily download and save the latest version of the extension as following:
+- Install the Chrome extension "Share your Garmin Connect workout"
+- Follow the steps of method 1 as described on https://techpp.com/2022/08/22/how-to-download-and-save-chrome-extension-as-crx/
+- Copy the latest .crx file to your workouts map

 **Secrets.py**

 You can add your Garmin Connect user credentials to secrets.py